-At the end of 2021, there were 15 legacy cases left to be finalised by the Tribunal.
-It is anticipated that these will be finalised over the course of 2022.
+At the end of 2022, there were 7 legacy case files left to be finalised by the Tribunal.
+It is anticipated that these will be finalised over the course of 2023.

 4. Appeals to the Higher Courts

 Determinations of the Tribunal may be judicially reviewed or appealed under some Acts on a point of law to the High Court.